almostearthling/whenever/README.md

 * `day`: an integer expressing the day of themonth, between 1 and 31
 * `weekday`: the name of the weekday in English, either whole or abbreviated to three letters.

-Not all the entries must be specified: for instance, specifying the day of week and a full date (as year, month, date) may cause the event to never occur if that particular date does not occur om that specific week day.
+Not all the entries must be specified: for instance, specifying the day of week and a full date (as year, month, date) may cause the event to never occur if that particular date does not occur on that specific week day.
 Normally a day of the month will be specified, and then a time of the day, or a weekday and a time of the day.
 However full freedom is given in specifying or omitting part of the date:

-* missing parts in the date will be considered verified on each of the missing parts (years, months, days, and weekdays)
+* missing parts in the date will be considered verified at every change of each of them (years, months, days, and weekdays)
 * a missing hour specification will be considered verified at every hour
 * a missing minute or second specification will be considered verified respectively at the first minute of the hour and first second of the minute.